 Repetitive Motion Injuries

-Carpal Tunnel Syndrome (CTS) is associated with many jobs which involve repetitious motion of the wrist.
+Carpal Tunnel Syndrome (CTS) is associated with many jobs that involve repetitious motion of the wrist.
 The use of computer keyboards is a potential cause of CTS for many workers.
-CTS is a painful condition of the wrist and forearm that is a result of repetitive hand motion.
-Its cause can be traced to a u-shaped cluster of bones at the base of palm which forms the base and sides of the carpal tunnel.
+CTS is a painful condition of the wrist and forearm that results from a repetitive hand motion.
+Its cause can be traced to a U-shaped cluster of bones at the base of the palm that forms the base and sides of the carpal tunnel.